 Students are required to maintain accurate data of the hours they accrue in practicum training on the Practicum Weekly Logs.
 These are to be signed each week by the primary supervisor.
-The Practicum Weekly logs should be used to sum practicum hours each quarter; these hours are documented in the quarterly Supervisor Evaluation of Student Form as well as in internship applications during internship application season.
+The Practicum Weekly logs should be used to sum practicum hours each quarter.
+These hours are documented in the quarterly Supervisor Evaluation of Student Form as well as in internship applications during internship application season.
+Students are assessed by site supervisors according to a criterion-referenced assessment rubric in the Supervisor Evaluation of Student form.
+Student hours will also be documented quarterly in these evaluation forms.
 Students are encouraged to utilize any of the online tracking tools to track their practicum hours.
-For more information about the online tracking tools, please view Appendix B, Hints and Resources.
+For more information about the online tracking tools, please view Appendix B, Hints and Resources on page 44.